kalpit-sharma-dev/language-translation-ml/README.md

 ## 🎯 Project Overview

 This project implements a complete Neural Machine Translation system using the Transformer architecture.
+The system supports:
+- **English → German** translation (WMT dataset)
+- **English → Indian Languages** (Hindi, Bengali, Telugu, Tamil, Gujarati, Kannada, Malayalam, Marathi, Punjabi, Urdu, and more)
+- **Any language pair** - the architecture is language-agnostic

-The system is trained on parallel English-German corpora and can translate English sentences to German with state-of-the-art performance.
+The system can be trained on any parallel corpus and translates between language pairs with state-of-the-art performance.

 ### Key Components